SanjeevStephan/Microsoft-Windows-Terminal-Profile-Script/README.md

 # How to Contribute
 > To know how you can contribute to this repository.
 Kindly [Click here](https://github.com/SanjeevStephan/superuser/blob/main/CONTRIBUTING.md)

-# Installing and running Windows Terminal
+# Installing and running New Windows Terminal

 > Note: Windows Terminal requires Windows 10 2004 (build 19041) or later